Carbon Management Software Market Size and Share

 By End-User Industry: Manufacturing Dominance, Transport Transformation

 Manufacturing held 27% of 2024 revenue owing to high energy intensity and global supply-chain exposure.
-The carbon management system market continues to play a central role in enabling digital twins that simulate plant-level abatement options and capital-expenditure trade-offs.
+The carbon management software market continues to play a central role in enabling digital twins that simulate plant-level abatement options and capital-expenditure trade-offs.
 AtkinsRéalis reports that early-stage design workshops helped slash embodied-carbon estimates on a major industrial project by 15%.

-Transportation & logistics is the fastest-growing vertical with 15.3% CAGR.
+Transportation and logistics is the fastest-growing vertical with 15.3% CAGR.
 Fleet-management software integrated with carbon platforms has demonstrated 15% fuel-burn reductions by optimising routing and load factors.
 Airlines and shipping lines are layering Sustainable Aviation Fuel and green-methanol purchasing into dashboards so procurement teams can reconcile cost, availability, and regulatory credits in a unified view.

 Note: Segment shares of all individual segments available upon report purchase